jcpsimmons/ls-micro-api-cloud-function/README.md

 # ls-micro-api-cloud-function
 Micro-API for retrieving product data from Firebase.
 Each folder deploys on a Google Cloud Function.
-All functions should have "Content-Type" set to "application/json".
+All functions should have "Content-Type" set to "application/json". api_key "xxxxx" should be replaced with your API key.

 ---